bet4it/hyperpwn/README.md

 * If you want to use hyperpwn together with other tools such as pwntools and VS Code, you can check for [this tutorial](https://github.com/bet4it/build-an-efficient-pwn-environment)

 # Install
-Firstly, you need to install [latest canary version of Hyper](https://releases-canary.hyper.is/) on your computer.
+Firstly, you need to [install the latest release of Hyper](https://hyper.is/#installation) on your computer.

 Hyperpwn relies on [hyperinator](https://github.com/bet4it/hyperinator).
 You need to install both `hyperinator` and `hyperpwn` plugins to use hyperpwn.